+100 ırniı na " hou v to" Lec 16MII ПОМ V LO

-Learning "how to" Be aware of common misconceptions and discuss with expert colleagues how to help pupils master important concepts Discuss and analyse with expert colleagues how they balance exposition, repetition, practice of critical skills and knowledge Observe how expert colleagues use retrieval and spaced practice to build automatic recall of key knowledge Clarifying "how to" Provide trainees with t relevant to the subject a remain focused and m inform planning.
-Give tra nd phas nake pro e.
-Share with them gress.
-Discuss the how learning is resources and n deconst naterials ructed to ensure pupils used and how these Building "how to" Observe expert colleagues as they address misconceptions and develop understanding rr sider potential nathematical ceptions in planning Observe how ex colleagues revis learning and asp the maths curri it prior ects of Use repetition and spaced practice to help children build automatic recall
+Be aware of common misconceptions and discuss with expert colleagues how to help pupils master important concepts Discuss and analyse with expert colleagues how they balance exposition, repetition, practice of critical skills and knowledge Observe how expert colleagues

+use retrieval and spaced

+practice to build automatic

+recall of key knowledge

+Provide trainees with the opportunity to observe expert practitioners deliver a range of content relevant to the subject and phase.
+Share with them how learning is deconstructed to ensure pupils remain focused and make progress.
+Discuss the resources and materials used and how these inform planning.
+Give trainees the opportunity to put this into practice and reflect upon progress.

+Observe expert colleagues

+as they address

+misconceptions and

+develop understanding

+Consider potential mathematical misconceptions in planning

+Observe how expert colleagues revisit prior learning and aspects of the maths curriculum

+Use repetition and spaced practice to help children build automatic recall